We see it all over the place – “Commission-free trading”. But is there really such a thing as a free lunch? Clearly, the answer is – No.

 What is the Difference Between a Brokerage and an Exchange?

 Brokers and exchanges are both ways to acquire crypto currency and it can be easy to confuse the two.
 The main difference is that a broker sets the price that they’re willing to sell crypto to their clients for (or buy crypto from their clients for).
 They either hold the funds or work with a network of other brokers or exchanges in order to keep sufficient supply.
-Coinberry is an example of a broker.
-Coinbase is another example.
+Coinberry is a broker.
 What’s important to remember is that when you buy or sell with a brokerage, you are buying or selling from the brokerage directly, not from another user.
 A crypto brokerage usually makes money by re-selling to its users crypto at a slightly higher price than what it sources it for itself (more on that later)

 With an exchange, there are multiple buyers and sellers that are placing offers to buy and sell simultaneously.
 Buyers can choose to buy at any price, but the order will not be completed until a seller agrees to the transaction.
 The equilibrium price on these exchanges are set as the last agreed on price between buyers and sellers.
 A crypto exchange usually makes money by charging a % of the trade it facilitates for its users.